OpenAgentsInc/openagents/resources/markdown/docs.md

 ## Concepts

-* The primary chat interface at OpenAgents.com allows users to interact with our meta-agent called "OpenAgents", which is composed of multiple
+* The primary chat interface at OpenAgents.com allows users to interact with a variety of basic chat models and soon our meta-agent called "OpenAgents", which is composed of multiple
   Agents.